 - 1. A completed and signed application for admission. - 2.
 Out of State Only: A \$30 non-refundable application fee. - Proof of immunization if born after December 31, 1956; proof of age if born before January 1, 1957.
 (See Immunization section) - 4.
-Official high school transcripts received from an accredited high school with a graduation date posted, a copy of GED, HiSET scores, or Accuplacer test scores demonstrating Ability to Benefit.
-Non-accredited high school graduates will be required to provide ACT/SAT or Accuplacer scores to meet ability to benefit requirements. - 5.
+Official high school transcripts received from an accredited high school with a graduation date posted, a copy of GED, or HiSET scores.
+Homeschool students will need to provide an official transcript signed by the home instructor.
+Non-accredited high schools will need to be verified by the appropriate office of public instruction to confirm validity.
+Helena College may request additional information to confirm the validity of a high school diploma. - 5.
 Official college transcripts, if applicable.